ennui2342/ennui2342.github.io/_posts/2014-09-16-september-iotcam-community-update.md

 Big thanks as always to [Makespace][makespace], who are still accepting members.
 So if you have an idea for a great IoT product but don't have the equipment, Makespace is there for you - we're lucky to have one of the biggest hacker spaces in the country, so don't waste the opportunity!
-Check out [the Makespace website]() and sign up for an induction.
+Check out [the Makespace website][makespace] and sign up for an induction.

 Videos